lucian-dabija/caplib-web/README.md

 ### How It Works

 1. User visits a protected page
-2. Auth modal automatically appears
+2. Auth modal automatically appears with step indicator
 3. User scans QR code with their wallet app
 4. User approves the authentication transaction
 5. Library verifies the transaction with the API
-6. If new user, shows onboarding form with Human/Entity selection
+6. If new user, shows onboarding form with Individual/Entity selection
 7. User is authenticated and can access protected content

 ### The Modal UI

 The authentication modal includes:
-- Clean, modern design
+- Clean, modern Chakra UI components
+- Progress stepper for visual guidance
-- Smooth transitions
+- Smooth transitions with Framer Motion
 - QR code display
 - Mobile wallet deep linking (optional)
 - Loading states
-- Error handling
+- Error handling with toast notifications

 ### User Account Types

 The library supports two types of accounts:
-- **Human**: Individuals with first and last name
+- **Individual**: Persons with first and last name
-- **Entity**: Organizations with entity name (stored with last name as "ENTITY")
+- **Entity/Organization**: Companies with entity name

 ## Customization Options